IIED logo

 The User Guide

-The ‘User Guide’ will aim to help people make smart decisions on how to link environment and development.
+Our aim was that a ‘User Guide’ would help people make smart decisions on how to link environment and development.
 Given increasing dynamics – in water insecurity, climate change, the growth in ecosystem markets, the rapid expansion of biofuels, etc – such decisions cannot afford to be poorly made, or taken too late.
-The User Guide will therefore benefit a wide range of audiences who have to keep up with such environmental and developmental dynamics and respond appropriately.
+The User Guide would therefore be of benefit to a wide range of audiences who have to keep up with such environmental and developmental dynamics and respond appropriately.

-It is envisaged that the User Guide will profile and review a core of about 30 approaches (tools, methods and tactics) according to common criteria.
-It is likely to include an expanded set of approaches, beyond those that tend to emphasised by technical experts, e.g. those used for civil society/business action.
+• profile and review a core of about 30 approaches (tools, methods and tactics) according to common criteria.
+These would include approaches beyond those that tend to emphasised by technical experts, e.g. those used for civil society/business action.

-The standard profile of approaches (tools, tactics, methods) (possible target 30) will cover:
+We envisaged to use a standard profile of approaches (tools, tactics, methods) (possible target 30) covering:

-• Technical description (2-3 pages) (e.g. background/origins, main steps, costs, skills, illustrative case box(es);
+• Technical description (e.g. background/origins, main steps, costs, skills, illustrative case box(es);

-• User feedback (pros and cons) (1-2 pages) with user testimonies on using the approach;
+• User feedback (pros and cons) with user testimonies on using the approach;

-• Decision tree (1-2 pages) How to decide if the approach is appropriate for task, problem or context, and perhaps information on system development and missing approaches;
+• Decision tree How to decide if the approach is appropriate for task, problem or context, and perhaps information on system development and missing approaches;

 • Links to references/resources describing how to use the tool (pointing to tool kits rather than offering a new one).